Adbatt/CSC-648-04-Team-2/README.md

 ## Run in Development

-1. Open the CSC-648-04-Team-2 file in Visual Studio Code (or your prefered IDE)
+1. Open the CSC-648-04-Team-2 folder in Visual Studio Code (or your prefered IDE)

 2. Open the integrated terminal split into two terminal views